This article offers ten tips to boost brain function.

 2. Get the sleep you need

 It’s all too easy to stay up late finishing your last few tasks of the day.
 But if you do not get enough sleep, it can seriously impair your cognitive functions.
 Ask anyone who has had four hours of sleep followed by a long day!
 Not only does a lack of sleep make you irritable, it also makes you less productive and stressful.
-Over time, a lack of sleep can lead to serious health issues, so get the sleep you need!
+Over time, a lack of sleep can lead to serious health issues, so get the sleep you need to boost brain function.

 3. Stay hydrated